Quratulain-qurat97/Quratulain-qurat97/README.md

-# Hi, I'm Quratulain Siddiqui 👋
+# Hi, I'm Qurat Ul Ain Siddiqui 👋

 A self-taught data analyst based in Karachi, Pakistan, specializing in SQL and Power BI.